polterguy/polterguy.github.io/index.md

   image_description: Wizard standing in his library reading a book symbolizing the power of Magic Cloud
 ---

-Magic Cloud, or Magic for short, is a backend software development platform that creates most of your code _"automagically"_, by leveraging meta programming, declarative programming, AI, low-code, and no-code software development automation.
+Magic Cloud, or Magic for short, is a backend software development platform that creates most of your code _"automagically"_, by leveraging meta programming, declarative programming, AI, low-code, and no-code.
 This allows you to focus on creative tasks, while having the machine create the boring parts.

+> Where the Machine Creates the Code!

 Magic is 100% open source, and you can find its [GitHub repo here](http://github.com/polterguy/magic).
 If you don't want to mess with hosting yourself, you can check out our professional or enterprise hosting plans [here](https://ainiro.io).